Endourology/Minimally Invasive Surgery Fellowship Program

 doctor dibianco is wearing his white doctors coat with a light blue shirt and gray tie.

 John Michael DiBianco is an Assistant Professor of Urology.
-He recently completed his Endourology fellowship at the University of Michigan.
+He completed his Endourology fellowship at the University of Michigan.
 Dr. DiBianco manages a busy practice related to his clinical interests include minimally invasive surgery and specifically the management of kidney stone disease and symptomatic prostate enlargement.
 His research focus includes quality improvement, prostate cancer diagnosis, miniaturized PCNL and laser enucleation of the prostate, specifically HOLEP.
+He is deeply committed to education of the residents and fellows alike.

 Jason Joseph, MD is an Assistant Professor of Urology and Director of MIS Education.
 He completed his Urology residency at Mayo Clinic in Rochester, Minnesota, and fellowship in MIS and Endourology at the University of Florida.
 Dr. Joseph’s clinical focus is in robot-assisted surgery for both urologic cancers (prostate cancer, kidney cancer, upper tract urothelial carcinoma), as well as benign urologic conditions (upper tract reconstruction, robot-assisted simple prostatectomy).
 His research interests are in machine learning and imaging of prostate cancer, as well as strategies for advancing surgical education.